tkfmkjm/koko-game/README.md

+# Help!
+It doesn't work properly, when a user change display size after DOM is loaded.
+Let me know if you know how to fix it!

 # KOKO
 Koko is a web-base spot-differences game that is inspired by a game it was popular in Japanese TV show about a decade ago.